Welcome

 Blog: From Gas Boiler to Air Source Heat Pump

-If you’re curious about what’s involved in converting from a gas boiler to an Air Source Heat Pump, check out this fantastic write-up from one of our new contributors Richard, which has recently been updated 18 months after installation.
+If you’re curious about what’s involved in converting from a gas boiler to an Air Source Heat Pump, check out this fantastic write-up from one of our members, which has recently been updated 18 months after installation.

 What do we really need to do to reach ‘net zero’?
 What does net zero actually mean?
 Can we rely on technologies that don’t yet exist at scale?
 What behaviour changes are needed?
-This free film and discussion evening at October Books will help cut through the greenwash.
+Our second free film and discussion evening, 7.30pm at October Books, Portswood Rd, looks at what we can do as individuals and in society.
+No need to book.
 More information here.

 Imagine Southampton Film